Recent State Updates

 (Reference Assembly Bill 2922, 2024)

-The California Energy Commission offers grants to projects that address VGI knowledge gaps; high costs of vehicle to everything or bidirectional charging equipment, as compared to unidirectional charging; and the lack of access to cost-effective, accurate, and flexible submetering solutions.
+The California Energy Commission (CEC) offers grants to projects that address VGI knowledge gaps; high costs of vehicle to everything or bidirectional charging equipment, as compared to unidirectional charging; and the lack of access to cost-effective, accurate, and flexible submetering solutions.
 The maximum grant allowed per project is $3,000,000.
-Eligible applicants include all public and private entities excluding local publicly owned electric utilities.
+Eligible applicants include all public and private entities.
+Local publicly owned electric utilities are not eligible.
 Additional terms and conditions apply.
-For more information, see the CEC Enabling Electric Vehicles as Distributed Energy Resources page.
+For more information, see the CEC Enabling Electric Vehicles as Distributed Energy Resources website.

 The California Energy Commission (CEC) offers grants through the Clean Transportation Program for the installation of Level 2 EV chargers at MFH units.
-Eligible applicants include all public and private entities excluding investor-owned utilities.
+Eligible applicants include all public and private entities.
+Investor-owned utilities are not eligible.
 Projects must install a minimum of 120 charging ports.
-A minimum of 50% of a project’s EV charging ports must be installed within disadvantaged communities or low-income communities.
+A minimum of 50% of a project’s EV charging ports must be installed within underserved or low-income communities.
 Additional terms and conditions apply.
-For more information, see the CEC Reliable, Equitable, and Accessible Charging for Multi-family Housing 3.0 page.
+For more information, see the CEC Reliable, Equitable, and Accessible Charging for MFH 3.0 website.

 Delaware